 17. Make your home more efficient

-20% of the heat lost is through drafts and poor ventilation.
-So, even small insulating measures like draft excluders, or thicker curtains can really make a difference.
+20% of the heat lost is through draughts and poor ventilation.
+So, even small insulating measures like draught-excluders, or thicker curtains, can really make a difference.
 Plus you can still get them if you are on a budget.
 Have a look at our article on how to make your house more energy efficient.
-You could even get up to £2,700 in grants to help you do it.
 If you don’t know how efficient your home is, British Gas has a free energy savers report.
 Just answer some simple questions on their website and they’ll tell you how you can save.

 It’s hard to do it when it’s chilly, but turning the thermostat down a few degrees can save loads.
 According to the Energy Saving Trust, a reduction of just one degree can reduce bills by as much as 10%.
 It’s clearly worth it.
-So grab a big wooly jumper and socks and turn down that thermostat – even if it’s only by one degree.
+So grab a big woolly jumper and socks, and turn down that thermostat – even if it’s only by one degree.

 We spend £1 billion every year on powering our electrical appliances whilst they are on standby.
 It’s so easy just to turn them off at the mains and save money.
 If you don’t trust yourself to remember, there are cheap products on the market that will do it for you.
 We think the IntelliPanel is great.
 When you have your computer plugged into the master slot and then switch it off, the panel will switch off the speakers, printer, scanner or anything other connected items you have running.
 The television set up works the same way.
 Plug your television into the panel, then when you turn it off your video, games console, DVD player or anything else will be automatically switched off.
 Click here to see more details.

 Competition among energy providers has intensified as more companies have entered the market.
-In 2003, changing provider saved you around £100 per year; now you’ll save up to £538.
+In 2003, changing provider saved you around £100 per year; now you’ll save much more.
 Green energy is available to private consumers.
 A long-term saving is installing a green energy source in your home.
-Homeowners can apply for a government grant of up to £2,700 to cover some of the costs of installing solar panels, wind turbines or bio-fuels.
-See Green Energy Grants for more information.

 Keep an eye out for new deals that could reduce your costs on our energy comparison pages.